aglines-epicodus/dn1_friday/README.md

 Download from the [repo](https://github.com/GrapeSalad/GB-Kingdom)

-Open Viual Studio 2015 and choose the Open Project option.
+Open Visual Studio and choose the Open Project option.

 Navigate to the directory in which you downloaded the repo and open the project file.